-In their meeting on Sept 9th 2020, Bentwood Borough Council’s concerns over LTC were discussed.
+In their meeting on Sept 9th 2020, Brentwood Borough Council’s concerns over LTC were discussed.
 It seems the council have concerns over the damage the proposed LTC would have on economic growth plans in the borough.
-Brentwood Enterpise Park plans more precisely for which land to the south of the A127 next to the east side of the junction 29 (M25) roundabout has been earmarked.
+Brentwood Enterprise Park plans more precisely for which land to the south of the A127 next to the east side of the junction 29 (M25) roundabout has been earmarked.

 As we know Highways England have not, and do not have to, take into account any development that has not yet been granted consent, which includes Brentwood Enterprise Park, amongst many many large scale developments along and surrounding the entire LTC route.

 Brentwood Borough Council leader Chris Hossack said, “Not only is it a hindrance and risk to our local development plan, while this massive infrastructure project is going on it is also risk to our economic development strategy.”

 They are not the first local authority to express concerns over the negative economic impacts of the proposed LTC.
 You may remember our update about Thurrock Council’s report on their own concerns including predictions that the proposed LTC would be harmful to the local economy.

 We have also heard recently about both Havering and Medway council concerns over the lack of proposed local resident discounts for LTC for residents in their areas.

 Although it is getting later in the day with regard to the planning process it seems various local authorities are starting to speak up about concerns over the proposed LTC.
 This in of course in addition to existing long term concerns and opposition from Thurrock Council and Gravesham Council.

 Anyway back to Brentwood Borough Council’s concerns and latest comments we have reached out to them by sending the following letter via email.TCAG letter to Brentwood Borough Council

 If you are having any issues with viewing our response above it can also be downloaded as a pdf file here.